When Graduate School Is Worth It

 Many students are taking the leap into a master’s program without thinking of alternatives or costs.

-As an admissions coordinator myself for a time, I cringed whenever I had to explain to an eager applicant that tuition would cost nearly $80,000 with no opportunities for graduate assistantships and very few scholarships.
+As an admissions coordinator for a time, I cringed whenever I had to explain to an eager applicant that tuition would cost nearly $80,000 with no opportunities for graduate assistantships and very few scholarships.
 But I knew our program had value.
 We were in a new tech field, offered paid internships that covered the majority of tuition, and were accredited to a well-known school.

 First, you must assess how the program will fit with your career path.
-Second, decide if the program is worth the extra tuition money.
+Second, decide whether the program is worth the extra tuition money.
 This will help you avoid falling into the graduate school trap.

-If my friend was a full-fledged teacher and employed full-time for a few years (perhaps having tenure at the school), the reverse would be true.
+If my friend was a full-fledged teacher and employed full time for a few years (perhaps having tenure at the school), the reverse would be true.
 She would already be on track for a promotion or a raise.
 Therefore, graduate school would make sense for her career path.
 It would be a continuation of her career, rather than an add-on to an unstable job.

-Sylvia Lawrence, a hiring director at a Fortune 500 company, explains, “Employers want to see linear movements.
-Changing careers is great, but unless you can prove that you have thought it through, made plans, and have the basic skills and experience, your graduate degree looks like you took the easy route.”
+“Employers want to see linear movements,” says Sylvia Lawrence, a hiring director at a Fortune 500 company.
+“Changing careers is great, but unless you can prove that you have thought it through, made plans, and have the basic skills and experience, your graduate degree looks like you took the easy route.”

 In other words, it makes more sense to pursue an advanced degree when you can use it to make yourself more valuable to your employer.

-Placing A Value On A Graduate Program
+Placing a Value on a Graduate Program

-Graduate schools are no longer rigid in class schedules and offerings.
+Graduate schools are no longer rigid in terms of class schedules and offerings.
 A great graduate program will offer part-time options over extended periods.
 Night classes allow you to keep your job while improving your credentials.
 And there are amazing online programs that are actually worth the money.

 Those desiring the full university experience should also consider the prestige factor.

-For those who cannot bring themselves to shell out over $100,000 for an MBA or roughly $50,000 for a top-tier master’s program, there is always the option of a state school.
-One great example is the University of Houston.
-At Houston, tuition is $465 per credit but commands an entry salary of $72,200.
-These programs are often the same quality as those at private schools.
+For those who cannot bring themselves to shell out over $100,000 for an MBA or roughly $50,000 for a top-tier master’s program, state school is always an option.
+At the University of Houston, for example, tuition is $465 per credit but commands an entry salary of $72,200.
+These programs are often of the same quality as those at private schools.
 The University of Illinois or University of California Los Angeles also have automatic name recognition.

 Without a master’s, you may not qualify for management positions or other promotions.
 Top schools such as the Massachusetts Institute of Technology, Stanford, and California Institute of Technology, offer a great education, prepare students with skill over fluff, and have job placement to match tuition cost.
 MIT’s students will pay $67,750 in tuition for 2015.
-However, those completing their highly sought-after engineering program have a mean salary of $90,505 and an 80 percent full-time placement rate in the field.
+However, those completing the school’s highly sought-after engineering program have a mean salary of $90,505 and an 80 percent full-time placement rate in the field.